From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 LIVING IN PARIS:

 Living in Paris is expensive.
-Some Parisian residents leave the city of lights to escape the high cost of living, which is comparable to London, Tokyo and the San Francisco Bay area.
+Some Parisian residents leave the city of lights to escape the high cost of living, comparable to London, Tokyo and the San Francisco Bay area.
 Other reasons people leave Paris include

 - to reduce stress